delahayethierry/dina/README.md

 1. a recent version of Python (see [for instance this package for Windows](https://www.python.org/downloads/release/python-385/))
 2. the pip tool in order to install Python packages (see [installation guide](https://www.liquidweb.com/kb/install-pip-windows/))

-Once pip is installed, download the requested python packages (folium for maps display, pandas for csv files processing) by opening a command line and typing
+Once pip is installed, run the following command to downloadand install the requested python packages (folium for maps display, pandas for csv files processing)  line and typing

-`$ pip install folium`
-`$ pip install pandas`
+`$ pip install -r requirements.txt`

 ##  Usage <a name="usage"></a>

 ## Run the DINA Open Data Ingestion module

-The first step is to process the input data from open data portals.
+The first (optional) step is to process the input data from Open Data portals.
 This is done with the process_input_data block:
 `$ python process_input_data.py`

 This will generate some data files in the output_data folder.
-These datasets are already included in the repository as some of them require heavy processing to be created.
-In particular, the hotel csv needs to call a geocoding API for each of the 90,000 hotels in Rome, which can take a long time
+Note: **this step is not required to start testing the solution** as some datasets requesting processing have already been generated and included in the repository.
+Indeed, some of them require heavy processing to be created.
+In particular, the hotel csv needs to call a geocoding API for each of the 90,000 hotels in Rome, which can take a long time.

 From the files in the output_data, the indices can be generated.
 These are weighted averages of a subset of data indicators, as defined in the main method of create_indexes.py .
 To generate the indices, run:
 `$ python create_indexes.py`